naterpp/naterpp/README.md

 - ⚡ Fun fact: ...
 -->

 I'm currently working on cybersecurity and secure devOps curriculum training.
-Connect with me if you ideas or resources to share.
+Connect with me if you have ideas or resources to share.